kubernetes/enhancements/keps/sig-apps/4650-stateful-set-update-claim-template/README.md

 Changes to StatefulSet `spec`:

-1. Introduce a new field in StatefulSet `spec`: `volumeClaimUpdateStrategy` to specify how to coordinate the update of PVCs and Pods.
+Introduce a new field in StatefulSet `spec`: `volumeClaimUpdateStrategy` to specify how to coordinate the update of PVCs and Pods.
 Possible values are:
 - `OnDelete`: the default value, only update the PVC when the the old PVC is deleted.
 - `InPlace`: patch the PVC in-place if possible.
 Also includes the `OnDelete` behavior.

-2. Introduce a new field in StatefulSet `spec.updateStrategy.rollingUpdate`: `volumeClaimSyncStrategy` to specify how to update PVCs and Pods.
-Possible values are:
-   - `Async`: the default value, preseve the current behavior.
-   - `LockStep`: update PVCs first, then update Pods.
-See below for details.

 Changes to StatefultSet `status`: